cehsu/quiz/front_end.md

 ## Welcome to Quiz - Front End Edition

-Test your knowledge on the nuts and bolts of the front end, for much win!
+Test your knowledge of the nuts and bolts of the front end, for much win!

 {% include question_list.html %}